Octavia E. Butler: Adaptations

 Parable of the Sower was adapted as Parable of the Sower: The Opera, written by American folk/blues musician Toshi Reagon in collaboration with her mother, singer and composer Bernice Johnson Reagon.
 The adaptation's libretto and musical score combine African-American spirituals, soul, rock and roll, and folk music into rounds to be performed by singers sitting in a circle.
-It was performed as part of The Public Theater's 2015 Under the Radar Festival in New York City.
+It was first performed as part of The Public Theater's 2015 Under the Radar Festival in New York City.